 Charging on the road can be far more expensive than charging at home.
 For example, the Blink chargers at the Hillsboro Library cost $0.37 per kWh.
 That’s over 4 times our about $0.08 per kWh home power rates.

 There are a pile of competing charging networks, whose prices and availability varies a lot, even within the network.
 Each network requires its own RFID card and/or mobile app, although the newer stations accept credit cards.
-I plan to sign up for 4 or 5 networks to cover charging in the Hillsboro area, and will likely sign up for a few others as I try out local chargers and do road trips.
+So far I’ve signed up for three: Blink, ChargePoint, and GreenLots.
+I will likely sign up for a few others as I try out local chargers and do road trips.

 I’ve seen the following networks’ chargers around Hillsboro.
 Most are L2 chargers.

 - Blink seems to be the oldest and most common network in the Hillsboro area.
-I’ve found one or two Blink chargers that provide a charge for free.
+I’ve found one or two Blink chargers that charge your car for free.